 This Agreement applies only to Associate of Arts and Associate of Science degree transfers from state and regionally accredited public community colleges in Kansas.
-The agreement does not include transfers from non-accredited community colleges or any other colleges.
+The agreement does not include transfers from non-accredited community colleges or any out-of-state colleges.

-Transfer students accepted for admission at Kansas Regents universities with the Associate of Arts or Associate of Science degree will automatically be given junior standing with the understanding that:

-Each receiving institution has the right to determine admission standards to the various majors in their institutions.
+Transfer students accepted for admission at Kansas Regents universities with the Associate of Arts or Associate of Science degree will automatically be given junior standing with the understanding that: Each receiving institution has the right to determine admission standards to the various areas of study in their institutions.
 Transfer students are subject to the same institutional assessment policies and procedures as resident students of the receiving institution.